AnthonyCxx/Notes-and-Writeups/C++/Input and Output/iomanip.md

 _right_ aligns the text to the right, padding the text to the left.

 #### _internal_
-_internal_ pads the text inbetween the number and its modifiers.
+_internal_ pads the text inbetween the number and its modifiers. <br />
 A hexadecimal number 0x1B may be padded like '0x#1B' in order to reach 5 characters.

 ```C++